Ldakanno/phase-2-project/README.md

 ## Features
 ### What is expected:

-- Users will be able to search an aloe plant and receive relevant information if that plant is in the database.
+- Users will be able to post a comment on the plant.

 - Users will see a display of a plant upon first visiting the site.

-- Users will be able to navigate to information provided on the plants.
+- Users will be able to navigate to information provided on the plant.

 ## Requirements